-You won’t believe your eyes: the Gloriosa combines a delicate, fresh green stem with decorative yellow and green dancing pistils.
-Above these, six wavy, flaming flower petals grow which look like butterflies when they flower.
-In short, a design by nature when nature was having a really good day.
-There are two types: short ones with clean stems and longer ones with leaves and branches.
-Beautiful in bouquets, but just as lovely in small vases and tea light holders, spread around your home.
+It’s a stunning sight: Gloriosa combines a delicate fresh green stem with elegant chartreuse yellow stamens.
+Above that grow six undulating flaming petals which open out for you like a frozen butterfly during the flowering.
+In other words, design by nature when nature was having a particularly good day.
+There are two types: short with a bare stem, and a bit taller with leaves and branches.
+Beautiful in bouquets, but equally lovely in small vases and tumblers scattered around your home.

-The Gloriosa is a botanical misfit: a tuber which unfolds into a spectacular climber.
-It pulls itself up with tiny curls on the tip of the leaves just like hands on a ladder reaching for the next rung.
-That is why Gloriosa flowers symbolise ambition and success: they are the ideal gift for someone with a new job or who is experiencing a new beginning in a different way.
+The Gloriosa is a botanical oddball: a tuber that develops into a spectacular climber.
+It pulls itself up with small loops at the tips of the leaves, which constantly scramble upwards like hands on a ladder.
+That’s why the Gloriosa's flowers represent ambition and success: the ideal gift for someone starting a new job or experiencing a new beginning in some other way.